dinphil/code-weekend/Markdown/Code Weekend.md

 Building your first webapp
 --------------------------

-Code Weekend is scheduled for *September 6th and 7th, 2014* and will comprise four workshops to help participants build their very own webapp.
-Participants are expected to have very minimal coding exposure as we will be carefully explaining everything we do as we go.
+Code Weekend is scheduled for *September 6th and 7th, 2014* and will comprise of four workshops to help participants build their very own webapp.
+Participants are expected to have very minimal coding experience as we will be carefully explaining everything we do as we go.
 This should be extremely helpful to first time hackers especially with [PennApps](http://pennapps.com "PennApps - The premier college hackathon") scheduled for the next weekend.
 If you haven't already, [sign up here](https://my.pennapps.com/register_penn "PennApps Registration") for PennApps.

 > These workshops have been organized by the Dining Philosophers, PennApps and many talented individuals.
 Student mentors will be around to help participants as we go through these highly interactive, live-coding based workshops.